mblarsen/browser-acl/README.md

 simple "reflection" to resolve the subject name.

-Note: If you override the subjectMapper this is not used, bud it can be used manually through `this.registry`.
+Note: If you override the subjectMapper this is not used, but it can be used manually through `this.registry`.

 **Parameters**